-- Because it absorbs a high amount of water, guar might help make you feel full after eating and may have beneficial effects on blood sugar absorption, digestive health and cholesterol levels.
+- Because it absorbs a high amount of water, effects of guar gum can include helping to make you feel full after eating, normalizing blood sugar levels, aiding in digestive health and improving cholesterol levels.

 - Ways to use guar include adding it to gluten-free baked good, smoothies or shakes, sauces and dips, dressings or marinades, and also homemade beauty products like toothpaste, conditioner or shampoo.

-- While there are some benefits, in high doses guar gum has been known to cause many issues, some even life-threatening, so always use guar in moderation, as a little goes a long way while too much can be harmful.
+- While there are some benefits associated with guar gum nutrition, in high doses it has been known to cause some issues, so always use guar in moderation.

 Get FREE Access!